-Employees who are Subject to the Human Resources Act (SHRA) may choose to file a grievance under the SHRA Employee Grievance Policy, http://www.ncat.edu/hr/.
-Use of the SHRA Employee Grievance Policy is
+Employees who are Subject to the Human Resources Act (SHRA) may choose to file a grievance under the SHRA Employee Grievance Policy.
+Use of the SHRA Employee Grievance Policy is required procedure for SHRA complainants who want to maintain their appeal rights to the State Human Resources Commission.
+To use this procedure, SHRA employees must submit a written complaint to Human Resources within 15 calendar days of the alleged harassment.